AlinaWithAFace/CISC-220-Lab-06/README.md

 Rotating left around lose
 Height of node before: lose:3
-Height of right child before: master:2 height of lose is now 1height of master is now 2 resetting rest's left to master
+Height of right child before: master:2 height of lose is now 1 height of master is now 2 resetting rest's left to master
 Adding: tint
 Looking right of juice